The Free Starship

 H. Propellant Loading Timelines

-The propellant masses from Appendix C determine how long refueling takes — and why the essay distinguishes Solar System mining (fleet architecture, parallelisable) from destination mining (single ship, sequential).
+The propellant masses from Appendix C determine how long refuelling takes, and why the essay distinguishes Solar System mining (fleet architecture, parallelisable) from destination mining (single ship, sequential).

 Pre-departure loading (Solar System, fleet-supported):